Optimal coverage: finding the right dental supplementary insurance with orthodontics for children

 Benefits for retainers to stabilise the result.

-When selecting the right tariff for a dental supplementary insurance with orthodontic coverage for children, there are several pitfalls to consider.
-Don’t just compare the monthly premium, but pay particular attention to the benefit details and benefit caps in the first few years.
-[13] Many plans have so-called dental scales that limit the maximum reimbursement in the first insurance years; for instance, 1,000 euros in the first year.
-[14] Pay attention to the specific conditions regarding benefits for KIG classifications.
-Some plans only provide benefits if the statutory health insurance (GKV) pays in advance, while others do so regardless.
-[4,5] A quotation should be submitted to the insurer before starting treatment.
-Check whether functional analytical and therapeutic services (FAL/FTL) are also covered, as these are often additional expenses.
-The consumer advice centre advises skepticism towards expensive additional services if the GKV already fully covers a medically necessary treatment from KIG level three (after reimbursement of the personal contribution).
-[11] However, a good dental supplementary insurance offers flexibility for wishes beyond the standard provision.
-Also clarify whether the contributions are tax-deductible.
-Deciding on a dental supplementary insurance is an investment in your child’s future.
+When choosing the right plan for supplementary dental insurance with orthodontic cover for children, there are a few pitfalls.
+Compare not only the monthly premium, but above all the benefit details and benefit limits in the first few years.
+[13] Many plans have so-called dental benefit scales, which limit the maximum reimbursement in the first years of cover; for example, €1,000 in the first year.
+[14] Pay attention to the exact conditions for benefits with KIG classifications.
+Some plans only pay if the statutory health insurance scheme pays first, others regardless.
+[4,5] An cost estimate should be submitted before treatment begins to the insurer.
+Check whether functional analytical and therapeutic services (FAL/FTL), which are often incurred additionally, are also covered.
+The consumer advice centre recommends being sceptical of expensive additional services if the statutory health insurance scheme already fully covers medically necessary treatment from KIG 3 onwards (after reimbursement of the patient's own contribution).
+[11] However, good supplementary dental insurance offers flexibility for preferences that go beyond standard care.
+Also clarify whether the contributions can be claimed as tax-deductible.
+Choosing supplementary dental insurance is an investment in your child's future.

 Expert tips for parents: Early planning and long-term benefits

-nextsure: Your partner for tailored insurance coverage
+nextsure: Your partner for tailored insurance cover

-Request an individual risk analysis now: Have your insurance situation checked for free and receive specific suggestions for optimisation.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific suggestions for optimisation.

 More useful links

-A detailed guide to orthodontics, highlighting important aspects of treatment, is available from the National Association of Statutory Health Insurance Dentists as a PDF document.
+A detailed guide to orthodontics, which highlights key aspects of treatment, is available as a PDF document from the National Association of Statutory Health Insurance Dentists.

 FAQ